 You have access to a risk calculator feature

-With Octfolio’s risk calculator, you can gain an understanding of potential asbestos risks in your workplace.
+With Octfolio’s risk calculator, you can gain an understanding of potential risks in your workplace.
 The risk calculator feature utilises highly specialised algorithms to accurately determine the potential risks and consequences by presenting the calculated risk levels for all associated risks in a user-friendly and intuitive manner.

 You can map ACMs across all of your business’ locations

 Octfolio allows you to map the global location of all asbestos containing material across your business’ asset portfolio to gain valuable insights.
-From there, you can easily make informed decisions associated with the management of asbestos inspections and removal programs anywhere in the world.
+From there, you can easily make informed decisions associated with the management of inspections and removal programs anywhere in the world.

 Why is Octfolio the best software solution for maintaining workplace health and safety?